 When we offer children a choice instead of making a demand, no power struggle ever begins.
-When we make a demand, we own the wise choice, leaving the child with only one way to win the power struggle, by making a fool choice.
-Given a range of choices, a child will have then endless opportunities to choose wisely in the future.
+When we make a demand, we make the wise choice, leaving the child with only one way to win the power struggle, by making a fool choice.
+Given a range of choices, a child will have endless opportunities to choose wisely in the future.

 - Always be sure to select choices that you like.
 Never provide one you like and one you don’t, because a child seems to have a sixth sense in selecting the one you don’t like.

 - Never give a choice unless you are willing to allow the child to experience the consequence of that choice.

 - Never give choices when the child is in danger

 - Never give choices unless you are willing to make the choice for the child in the event he/she does not choose within ten seconds.

 - The way you present the choice is important.
 Try to start sentences with:

 - You’re welcome to _______ or _______.

 - What would be best for you ______ or _______?